Limboid/ainimal-zookeeper/README.md

 # **AI**nimal :tiger: Zookeeper

+**I think the server is useless.
+Just make a client and utilities to make a graphQL api about tensorflow and pytorch models.
+Implement auth on a per-project (not via ainimal) basis**

 **THIS IS AN IDEA-IN-PROGRESS.**

 A client and server to facilitate observing, interacting with, and managing AI systems in the wild.